DataDog/documentation/content/en/security/guide/tls_deprecation_1_2.md

 #### Packaged or containerized Agent v5

-All versions of the Agent v5 installed with:
+All versions of the Agent v5 installed with the following support TLS v1.2:

 * the DEB/RPM packages
 * the Windows MSI installer
 * the official container image

-support TLS v1.2.

 #### Agent v5 source install